 As of 1985 it was still not entirely safe to write about cosmology.
 In May of that year, I published an article in the Chinese journal Science in which I introduced quantum cosmology and referred in passing to the view that “the universe arose from nothing.”

-We will not know for years how effectively HPV vaccines actually prevent cervical and related cancers or how the population of viral serotypes adapts.
-Meantime, however, we now know that prices can be much lower and still profitable for countries where most of the cancer, hospitalizations, and deaths occur.
+We will not know for years how effectively HPV vaccines actually prevent cervical and related cancers — however, prices can be much lower and still profitable for countries where most of the cancer, hospitalizations, and deaths occur.

 It is indeed the case that, after centuries of political ostracism, women have recently become more present in French political life . . . but the presence of a few prominent female figures and seemingly favorable statistics do not tell the whole story.